jrs-coding-school/react-basics-camp/quiz/react-test1.md

 0. True or False.
 You can define a component with a JavaScript function?
 0. In one word, what are the smallest building blocks of React apps?
-0. In one word, what syntax would you use to describe what the UI should look like?
+0. In one word, what syntax can you use to describe what the UI should look like?
 0. In one word, what are React components made of?
 0. In one word, what is the name of the object used to pass JSX attributes and data into a component as an argument?
 0. True or False.
 When creating a React component, you have to use a class rather than a function if you wish to pass data into the component.